MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 ## Prerequisites

 * You must have a valid [Microsoft Flow plan](https://flow.microsoft.com/pricing)
+* You must have a valid Microsoft Defender ATP plan
 * The Microsoft Flow environment must be Azure AD synced, Defender ATP monitored, and domain joined

-## To configure a policy to run an antivirus scan using Microsoft Defender ATP
+## To configure an antivirus scan remediation action

-### Step 1: Create a Cloud App Security connector
+### Step 1: Generate a Cloud App Security API token

 > [!NOTE]
 > If you have previously created a workflow using a Cloud App Security connector, Microsoft Flow automatically reuses the token and you can skip this step.

 1. In Cloud App Security, in the menu bar, click the settings cog ![settings icon](./media/settings-icon.png "settings icon") and select **Security extensions**.

-1. In the **Security extensions** page, click the plus button to generate a new API token.
+1. On the **Security extensions** page, click the plus button to generate a new API token.
 1. In the **Generate new token** pop-up window, enter the token name (for example, "Flow-Token"), and then click **Generate**.

     ![Screenshot of the token window, showing the name entry and generate button.](media/tutorial-flow-token-generate.png)